liborty/TokenCrypt/README.md

 ## Releases Log (the latest first)

+**30-March-24** - Corrected some typos in `README.md`, updated `test.yml`, tested on `Rust 1.77.1`.

 **23-Oct-22** - Release 1.1.1 Housekeeping release, encapsulating the changes to date.

 **22-Oct-22** - Cleaned up, mostly `ncrpt` and `dcrpt`.

 **21-Oct-22** - 'Windowsy' names of files and directories (with internal spaces) are now processed correctly, opening the possibility of using TokenCrypt even on Windows.
-Simplification: `dcrpt` is no longer reading old style file archives as well as the encrypted directories.
-Tar is no longer needed at all.
+Simplification: `dcrpt` is no longer reading old style file archives as well as the encrypted directories. `Tar` is no longer needed at all.

-**20-Oct-22** - Release 1.1.0 Even safer and more compact.
-Fixed a bug in `xorfork` and swapped its outputs, so it now writes output into `outfile` and key data to `stdout`.
-Converted `pack` and `unpack` to use three archive files for increased security.

-**19-Oct-22** - Release 1.0.8.
-More 'rustification'!
-New `xorfork` now encrypts and generates the key file all in one, which allowed some streamlining and simplification of `pack` and `unpack` scripts.

-**18-Oct-22** - Release 1.0.7.
-As a precaution against losing subdirectories, recursive descent is now deployed by default.
-Option `-i` or `--ignore` now replaces it with the opposite effect: to create just a flat archive of the top level files.

-**16-Oct-22** - Release 1.0.6.
-Removed the dependence on `tar`.
-Further improved speed and security.
-New simplified export/import scripts `pack` and `unpack` replace `expcrypt` and `impcrypt` respectively. `impcrypt` is renamed to `dcrpt`.
-It maintains backwards compatibility with archive files created by `expcrypt`.
-(It is also to be used for local directory maintenance, as the opposite of `ncrpt`).

-**5-Oct-22** - Release 1.0.5.
-Removed the long deprecated `dcrpt` script.
-Rewrote all three C programs in Rust, thus increasing security.
-Changed github actions to work with Rust instead of previous C.

-**19-Dec-21** - Release 1.0.3.
-Some code tidying and minor simplifications.
-No change in functionality.

 ## Todo List